Cyclical tree maintenance

 is diseased or damaged to the extent that it is past saving, the team will cut it

 down.
-Trees that are targeted for felling will have an orange mark on them.
+Starting in 2026, trees that are targeted for felling will have a pink mark on them.

 Tree